Hereditary Graph Product Structure and $\cal H$-clique-width: Preliminaries

 \section{Preliminaries}

-We consider finite simple graphs, i.e., graphs without parallel edges or loops, but in one specific context (\Cref{def:hcw}) we allow graphs with optional (self-)loops, thereafter called {loop graphs}.
-Precisely, a \emph{loop graph} is a multigraph allowing loops (at most one per vertex), but not allowing parallel edges.
+We consider finite simple graphs, i.e., graphs without parallel edges or loops, but in one specific context (\Cref{def:hcw}) we allow graphs with simple edges and optional \mbox{(self-)}loops, thereafter called {loop graphs}.
+Precisely, a \emph{loop graph} is a multigraph not allowing parallel edges, but allowing at most one loop per vertex.
 In the context of loop graphs, we specially call a graph $G$ a {\em reflexive (loop) graph} if every vertex of $G$ has a loop.
-We naturally use terms \emph{reflexive path}, \emph{reflexive clique}, and \emph{reflexive independent set} to denote ordinary paths, cliques, and independent sets, respectively, with loops added to all vertices.
+We naturally use the terms \emph{reflexive path}, \emph{reflexive clique}, and \emph{reflexive independent set} to denote ordinary paths, cliques, and independent sets, respectively, with loops added to all vertices.
 We denote by $G[X]$ the subgraph of $G$ induced on the vertex set~$X\subseteq V(G)$, and write $G_1\subseteq_iG_2$ to say that $G_1$ is an induced subgraph of~$G_2$.
 Note that if $G_1\subseteq_iG_2$ for loop graphs, then possible loops of $G_2$ on vertices of $G_1$ are also inherited.